About Richard O'Connor

-Dr. O'Connor has authored more than 100 scientific papers on topics related to tobacco control.
-His program of research focuses on building the evidence base for tobacco regulatory science, with a particular focus on product-user interactions.
+Dr. O'Connor has authored more than 270 scientific papers on topics related to tobacco control.
+His program of research focuses on building the evidence base for tobacco regulatory science, with a particular focus on product-user interactions that influence behavior and risk perceptions.
+He is co-director of the WNY Center for Research on Flavored Tobacco Products (CRoFT), one of nine FDA and NIH supported Tobacco Centers for Regulatory Science.
 He is a co-investigator on the International Tobacco Control Policy Evaluation Project (ITC), which is investigating the impact of national level tobacco control policies across more than 20 different countries.
-He is also a project director on the NCI-funded Consortium on Methods for Evaluating Tobacco (COMET), which is working to develop state-of-the art methods for assessing tobacco product abuse liability, consumer perceptions, and toxicity.
+He is also a project director on the NCI-funded Consortium on Methods for Evaluating Tobacco (COMET), which is currently focused on developing a regulatory evidence base around cigarette filter ventilation and its potential relationship to lung adenocarcinoma.

 - Professor of Oncology